jsvine/intro-to-visidata/docs/basics/working-with-excel.rst

 By default, VisiData considers the first row of a tabular dataset to be its columns' names.
 That's a safe assumption for many formats, but Excel spreadsheets often buck that trend, with titles, notes, or other cruft coming before the actual column names.

 As previously noted, you can manually edit a column's name manually by pressing :kbd:`^`, or by editing it from the Columns Sheet.
-But you can also auto-populate all unnamed column names at once by doing the following:
+But you can also auto-populate column names by doing the following:

-- Navigate to the row that contains your desired column names
+- Navigate to the row that contains your desired column names.

-- Type :kbd:`g^` to hoist the names into the column header
+- Type :kbd:`g^` to name all *unnamed* columns with the values in this row, or :kbd:`gz^` to name *all* columns (regardless of whether they're already named) with the values in this row.

 If you'd like to have VisiData *not* to load the first row as the header, you can do one of the following: